Perspective | The U.S. shows all the signs of a country spiraling toward political violence

 A country’s final line of defense is a professional, nonpolitical security service that refuses to use force against civilians.
 Even if the tinder has been laid and an institution-destroying politician sends sparks flying, the conflagration rarely catches until state violence is turned on peaceful opposition.

 The United States has one of the world’s most professional militaries.
 But we also have 18,000 local police forces and myriad state and federal security agencies with different norms and levels of professionalization.
 Since the beginning of his presidency, Trump has recognized and applauded law enforcement agencies that felt underappreciated, such as U.S. Immigration and Customs Enforcement and local sheriffs.
-Using incendiary language and pardons for lawbreaking, he has encouraged violence against civilians, as when he told a group of law enforcement officers “don’t be too nice” to suspects.
+Using incendiary language and pardons for lawbreaking, he has encouraged violence against civilians, as when he told a group of law enforcement officers, “Don’t be too nice” to suspects.
 Many officers welcome the freer rein.

 Decades of research on violence, ranging from 1960s protests in Germany and Italy to terrorist movements in North Africa today, has found that government repression is the turning point that shifts peaceful movements toward violence.
 Organizations trying to operate within the system look weak and foolish, while violent splinter groups swell with new recruits from the fearful and angry.
 Protesters and the state feed each other’s violence in a vicious spiral.
 Data shows that this is precisely what happened in Portland, Ore., where violence escalated after the deployment of federal security forces this summer.

 Soon, polarized populations begin rationalizing, downplaying or even denying the violence from their side.
 Moderates begin to silence themselves, fearing for their jobs, social standing or lives.
 Even partisans once seen as extreme begin to face similar consequences if they try to stand against dehumanization, intimidation or violence.
 Why speak when David Shor, a liberal former Obama campaigner, can be fired for tweeting a study about the negative political effects of violent protest tactics?
-Even partisans once seen as extreme begin to face similar consequences, as when the evangelical conservative writer David French lost his job for defending civility.
+Even partisans once seen as extreme begin to face similar consequences, as when the evangelical conservative writer David French was attacked from the right for defending civility.

 This is where America is now.